Stock sell-off worsens as Wall Street wonders how much pain Trump will accept for the economy

 The worries hitting Wall Street have so far been hurting some of its biggest stars the most.
 Big Tech stocks and companies that rode the artificial-intelligence frenzy in recent years have slumped sharply.

 It’s not just stocks struggling.
 Investors are sending prices lower for all kinds of investments whose momentum had earlier seemed nearly impossible to stop at times, such as bitcoin.
-The cryptocurrency’s value has dropped back toward $80,000 from more than $106,000 in December.
+The cryptocurrency’s value has dropped below $80,000 from more than $106,000 in December.

 Instead, investors have been herding into U.S. Treasury bonds as they look for things whose prices can hold up better when the economy is under pressure.
 That has sent prices for Treasurys sharply higher, which in turn has sent down their yields.